 My Results with Red Light Therapy

 I got the Joovv Duo to help with my back pain.
 I used it 3-4 times a week at night after taking a shower, and noticed improvement within a month.
-I didn’t know it at first but then realized it didn’t hurt to stand up from sitting for long periods or bending over.
+At first I didn’t notice but then realized it didn’t hurt to stand up from sitting for long periods or bending over.
 That’s why I started using it daily and just love how it helps to reduce my back pain.

 I also noticed that my skin is glowing.
 I haven’t been getting hormonal breakouts like I usually do and my skin texture is smooth and radiant.
 I’m seeing some of my fine lines and sun spots fade too.